 - Contextualizing any details before the reader actually gets to the details of the document.

 - If there’s too much detail, the reader will be lost.
-One example he mentions is the use of topic sentences since it focuses on the main idea of a paragraph.

 - Simplifying your wording.